devtitus/DoodlePic-Project/README.md

 > **Transform your digital images into beautiful artistic sketches with just one click!**

-**Art Spark** is a modern web application that converts your photos into stunning pencil sketches using advanced computer vision algorithms.
+**DoodlePic** is a modern web application that converts your photos into stunning pencil sketches using advanced computer vision algorithms.
 Built with Flask and OpenCV, it provides a seamless, responsive experience across all devices.

 🎬 **[Watch Demo Video](https://youtu.be/Ri5vf8UpwGQ)**